Bozeman-Javascript/directory/README.md

 Pushes the `gh-pages` branch to Github to make the app available at http://directory.bozemanjs.org/.

+To prevent fast-forward issues the `npm run deploy` script deletes the `gh-pages` remote branch.
+Deleting the branch removes the custom domain from Github.
+So after deploying go to [https://github.com/Bozeman-Javascript/directory/settings](https://github.com/Bozeman-Javascript/directory/settings) and re-add the custom domain of `directory.bozemanjs.org`.

 ### Post-Process CSS

 This project setup minifies your CSS and adds vendor prefixes to it automatically through [Autoprefixer](https://github.com/postcss/autoprefixer) so you don’t need to worry about it.